varigence/docs/bimlflex/user-guide/data-vault-templates.md

 Multi Active Satellites are created by adding a Multi Active Key to the Satellite definition.

-Multi Active Satellites break the formal Data Vault design and modeling pattern and it is recommended to use the default patterns if possible.
-An extra Hub roleplaying the Multi Active attribute can possibly be added to the UOW/Link to implement a similar behavior.
+Multi Active Satellites break the formal Data Vault design and modelling pattern and it is recommended to use the default patterns if possible.
+An extra Hub roleplaying the Multi Active attribute can possibly be added to the UOW/Link to implement a similar behaviour.

 For sources that have multiple changes to the same row at the same time it is easier to define the order and override the `RowEffectiveFromDate` value to reflect that order instead of implementing Multi Activeness.